About Us

 Chapter II

 One job Mr. Ramos was working on required Deer Isle® granite.
 The stone was nearly impossible to get as the quarry had been shut down for some time after bankruptcy.
 After a visit to Deer Isle, Mr. Ramos was able to finish his job.
 However, Mr. Ramos could not stand the haunting vision of that abandoned quarry.
-This exact quarry produced some of the greatest architectural structures of our nation; from the base of the Empire State Building to Radio City, Rockefeller Center/Plaza, the George Washington Bridge, and the Kennedy Memorials in Arlington, the list goes on.
+This exact quarry produced some of the greatest architectural structures of our nation; from the base of the Empire State Building to Radio City, Rockefeller Plaza, the George Washington Bridge, and the Kennedy Memorials in Arlington, the list goes on.
 It was a sin to let the quarry float forgotten and abandoned on the shore of Maine.
 He purchased the quarry in approximately 1979.
 The transition from carving to quarries had begun as New England Stone was born.

 As his jobs grew to larger projects, Mr. Ramos would visit quarries around the country in his purchase of blocks.
 Mr. Ramos purchased Georgia Granite when it came up for sale in 1986.
 Along with this acquisition came the Sequoya, Missouri Red, Jet Mist®, and Kershaw® quarries; Georgia Stone Industries was born.
 Using Kershaw®, Missouri Red, and Sequoya/Dakota Mahogany Mr. Ramos fabricated the second half of Southwest Bell in St. Louis, Missouri.
 This project alone amassed approximately 485,000 square feet.
 He completed the work at his newly acquired fabrication plant in Georgia.